 Learning to make changes to your lifestyle is not easy.
 However, it is a change you have to make to get out from spending more than you should.

 NOT TRACKING EVERY PURCHASE (even the small ones)

-When I ask people why they don’t use cash, they say it is because they spend it too easily.
+When I ask people why they don’t use cash, they say it is because they spend it too quickly.
 As soon as they get it, they spend it.
-The reason it doesn’t work is because they are not tracking their spending.
-They don’t actually see where the money goes, so they spend without thinking much about it.
+The reason it doesn’t work is that they are not tracking their spending.
+They don’t see where the money goes, so they spend without thinking much about it.

 When you start keeping track of every penny you spend, you force yourself to be more accountable to yourself.
 You become much more aware of where you spend and how you spend it.
 Then, you begin to think twice before that second latte this week.

 Read More: How to Create and Use a Cash Budget